"Come Play, Do Art!" at this art experience festival.

 - Clay sculpture with Bryce Meyers

-- Stage Combat with Nick Logue
+- Stage Combat and improvisational workshops with Nick Logue

 - Printmaking with the Honolulu Printmakers